 Up for virtual racing car?
 Fordzilla P1 Concept cockpit is set for sim racing

 Up for virtual racing car?
-Fordzilla P1 Concept cockpit is set for sim racing2 min read .
-Updated: 21 Dec 2021, 05:20 PM IST
+Fordzilla P1 Concept cockpit is set for sim racing

 Ford partnered with HP to turn Fordzilla P1 Concept vehicle into a sim racing platform.